syncfusion-content/asp.netwebforms-docs/aspnet/NuGet-Packages.md

 mono nuget.exe install <Package name | ConfigFilePath > <Options>
 ~~~

-> Note: <configFilePath> is optional.
+N> configFilePath is optional.
 This identifies the packages.config or solutions file that lists the packages utilized in the project.

 **For example:**

 ~~~
 #install specific package for Windows
 nuget.exe install “Syncfusion.AspNet”